 Inheritance: The assets gifted - or “bequeathed” - to a loved one upon an individual’s passing.

-Last Will and Testament: A legal document that outlines how you wish to distribute your assets such as property (real or personal), money, or care of minor children after you die.
-Your will is also where you name your Executor who will be in charge of settling your affairs on your behalf.
-To be legally-binding, a will in Canada does not need to be created by a lawyer - it just needs to be created by you in sound mind, signed with wet ink, and witnessed by two people who are not named beneficiaries in your Will, or in some provinces, their spouses as well.
+Last will and testament: A legal document that outlines how you wish to distribute your assets such as property (real or personal), money, or care of minor children after you die.
+Your will is also where you name your executor who will be in charge of settling your affairs on your behalf.
+To be legally-binding, a will in Canada does not need to be created by a lawyer - it just needs to be created by you in sound mind, signed with wet ink, and witnessed by two people who are not named beneficiaries in your will, and in some provinces, their spouses as well.

 Mirrored will: Used to allow two people, usually married couples, to create almost identical wills which leave everything to each other.
 This would cover both parties’ wishes.

 Mirrored wills created through Willful have the unique benefit of requiring only one account to set up, and mirrored sections are auto-filled for quick, easy, and consistent document creation.

 Notarization: The process of authenticating a legal document, such as a will.
 This can include witnessing a document, and verifying that the signatures on the relevant document are legitimate and made by individuals of sound mind.
 You do not need a notary to create a legal will (the exception is a notarial will in Quebec), although some provinces require power of attorney documents to be notarized if your attorney is transacting land on your behalf.
 You can see a list of the provincial notary requirements here.

 Notice to Creditors: A public notice posted by an executor during probate to notify creditors of a testator’s death so creditors may claim outstanding debts.
 If a Notice to Creditors is not posted, a creditor can make a claim against the estate and the Estate Trustee or executor may be held liable.
 NoticeConnect is an online platform in Canada that allows you to post Notices to Creditors.